…and “Social Distancing” the Zombie Apocalypse.

 Back in the day, the urban cowboy market was owned by this mid-sized badlander.

-And a handful galloped off the line with a rev happy eight (a small eight roughly 280 something cubes) but with noticeably more oomph than the six.
-Though for some unknown reason, no one saw the wisdom of a 426 Hemi from a barn-find ‘69.
+And a handful galloped off the line with a rev happy eight (of roughly 280 something cubes) but with noticeably more oomph than the six.
+Though for some reason, no one saw the wisdom of a 426 Hemi from a barn-find ‘69.

 On the street, the Dakota is easily bested by its Chrysler cousins.